cynner-g/alliabce-credit-frontend/front-end/To Do.md

 **What happens if we send multiple bank for “plaid automation” we will need to send same number of plaid link?
 So they could pull 2 banks or more.. if necessary?

 [ORder Reprot]
-New report - Backing our and changing selected fields does not show updated fields Adding then removing bank/supplier
+New report - Backing our and changing selected fields does not show updated fields **Done** Adding then removing bank/supplier  **Done**

 [Credit report (VIEW form)]
 “add bank” and add supplier should not be there in the view mode **Done**